enkidevs/curriculum/General/Networking/application-layer.md

 **SMTP**

-Simple Mail Transfer Protocol is a protocol running on top of `TCP/IP`, supporting electronic mail on the internet.
-`SMTP` provides the ability to send and receive email messages over the Internet.
+Simple Mail Transfer Protocol is a protocol running on top of `TCP/IP`, providing support for sending and receiving email messages over the Internet.

 It was created and is maintained by the Internet Engineering Task Force (**IETF**).
-The default port used by `SMTP` is `25` for un-encrypted connections and `465` otherwise.
+The default port used by `SMTP` is `25` for unencrypted connections, or `465` otherwise.

 **TELNET**

-Terminal Network[1], built as well on top of `TCP/IP` is a protocol that grants access to remote machines(hosts).
+Terminal Network[1], built as well on top of `TCP/IP` is a protocol that grants access to remote machines (hosts).

 Running on port `23`, `telnet` lets you log in and control a machine remotely based on the set-up permissions.

 **FTP**

 File Transfer Protocol is the standard *mechanism* provided by `TCP/IP` for *copying* a file from one host to another.

 Being often secured with other protocols, `FTP` is most commonly used to download or upload files to and from a server using the Internet.
 By default, `FTP` uses port `21`.